operator-framework/java-operator-sdk/docsy/content/en/blog/releases/v5-release.md

 ### Removal of automatic observed generation handling

 The `ObservedGenerationAware` interface and `ObservedGenerationAwareStatus` and related functionality were removed.
-Although this feature allowed us to handle observed generation in status easily, the rationale behind this removal is that it is not possible to implement it elegantly when using SSA.
+Although this feature allowed us to handle observed generation in status easily, the rationale behind this removal is that it is impossible to support it elegantly for every case when using SSA to patch resources.

 Also, it is trivial to implement it manually.

 See the related integration test for how to do it manually [here](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework/src/test/java/io/javaoperatorsdk/operator/sample/manualobservedgeneration/ManualObservedGenerationReconciler.java).